Controlling LEGO Wedo Motor with Python GUI App in Linux

 hcitool lescan fail

-Install dependent libraries and gattlib:
+Install the necessary libraries and gattlib:

 sudo apt-get update